super-linter/super-linter/README.md

 The super-linter finds issues and reports them to the console output.
 Fixes are suggested in the console output but not automatically fixed, and a status check will show up as failed on the pull request.

+The design of the **Super-Linter** is currently to allow linting to occur in **GitHub Actions** as a part of continuous integration occurring on pull requests as the commits get pushed.
+It works best when commits are being pushed early and often to a branch with an open or draft pull request.
+There is some desire to move this closer to local development for faster feedback on linting errors but this is not yet supported.

 ## Supported Linters

 Developers on **GitHub** can call the **GitHub Action** to lint their code base with the following list of linters: